 301: /permanent-redirect-from: /permanent-redirect-to /permanent-redirect-from-2: /permanent-redirect-to-2 302: /temporary-redirect-from: /temporary-redirect-to

-Multiple entries are separated by a line return.
+Enter multiple entries on separate lines.
 Redirecting to external URLs is possible.
-It is also possible to use regular expressions.
+It's also possible to use regular expressions.

 Creating redirects in

-The following examples are some common use cases of redirects for a Ghost publication.
+The following examples demonstrate common use cases for redirects in Ghost.

 ⚡️ Redirect an old URL to a new one